Beenflexxin01/fiveteenstudios/README.md

     - Detailed product pages with images and descriptions
     - Shopping cart and checkout process
     - Responsive design for mobile and desktop users
+    - Admin panel for product and order management

 - Technologies Used
     - Frontend: ReactJs, Css